Boom (X Ambassadors song)

 "Boom" (stylized in all caps) is a song by American rock band X Ambassadors.
 It was released as the lead single from their second studio album, Orion, on January 25, 2019.

 Composition

+"Boom" has been described as an alternative rock, funk rock, and pop rock song.

+The song's lyrics revolves around overcoming and leaving behind damaging relationships and personal struggles as well as the journey in recovering.

 According to TuneBat.com, "Boom" is written in the key of E minor and has a tempo of 108 beats per minute.

 Music video

 The music video for "Boom" opens with the three members of the band wearing outfits that resemble construction site uniforms.
 Lights in the background flash, spelling out "boom" in braille.

 Right before the bridge, an overhead light falls on the frontman, Sam Harris, knocking him out.
 He gets up and begins to perform again with a bleeding temple.